rittmananalytics/ra_attribution/README.md

 ## Supported Data Sources and Warehouse Target

-The package assumes that orders and user registrations along with customer LTV measures and currency FX rates come from tables replicated from a customer application database, and marketing touchpoints are sourced from Snowplow.
+The package assumes that orders and user registrations along with customer LTV measures and currency FX rates come from tables replicated from a customer application database, and marketing touchpoints are sourced from Snowplow, Segment, Rudderstack, Heap and/or GA4.
 Ad Spend data comes via Fivetran from Google Ads, Facebook Ads and Snapchat Ads, as shown in the high-level data flow diagram below.

 ![](img/b1c62f55-1da1-498f-a96f-c640346d2b98.png)